O. J. Simpson: 1960s and 1970s

-Simpson began acting while at USC and appeared on Dragnet in an uncredited role as a potential recruit to the LAPD.
-He became a professional actor before playing professional football, appearing in the first episode of Medical Center while negotiating his contract with the Bills.
-While in the NFL Simpson appeared in productions such as the television miniseries Roots (1977), and the dramatic motion pictures The Klansman (1974), The Towering Inferno (1974), The Cassandra Crossing (1976), and Capricorn One (1978).
+While in the NFL, Simpson appeared in productions such as the television miniseries Roots (1977), and the dramatic motion pictures The Klansman (1974), The Towering Inferno (1974), The Cassandra Crossing (1977), and Capricorn One (1978).
 In 1979, he started his own film production company, Orenthal Productions, which dealt mostly in made-for-TV fare such as the family-oriented Goldie and the Boxer films with Melissa Michaelsen (1979 and 1981).
+Simpson said that he did not seriously consider an acting career until seeing Marvin and Burton, while filming The Klansman in California, ordering chili from Chasen's via a private jet.
+Simpson appeared in the audience of NBC's Saturday Night Live during its second season and hosted an episode during its third season.
+He was the second professional athlete to host the show.